-The staff and Board of Directors of the Asperger's Association of New England (AANE) would like to reassure our community that we will still be here to serve you despite the changes that may ensue from the recent publication of the 5th edition of the Diagnostic and Statistical Manual (DSM-5) by the American Psychiatric Association.
+The staff and Board of Directors of the Asperger/Autism Network (AANE) would like to reassure our community that we will still be here to serve you despite the changes that may ensue from the recent publication of the 5th edition of the Diagnostic and Statistical Manual (DSM-5) by the American Psychiatric Association.

 In the DSM-5, Autistic Spectrum Disorder, a new diagnostic category, includes all forms of autism, including Asperger Syndrome.
 It is possible that some people who might have received the AS diagnosis will get a diagnosis of Social Communication Disorder (or Pragmatic Language Disorder), which is not considered a form of autism.